wirshingh/mitos-hydra-loop/README.md

 ```

 ### To Run the Job
-The user must provide two items to script for the job to run.
+The user must provide two items.

 1. SAMPLEDIR_MTCONTIG="path to assembled mt contigs.
 Must end in '.fasta'"

 After the '=' paste the full path to the directory with mitochondrial contigs in '.fasta' format.
-Leave the quotes.

 2. SAMPLEDIR_BASE="path the base project directory.
 Directory where job file is"

 After the '=' paste the full path to base directory.
 This directory is where the job file is located.
-Leave the quotes.
 The results will be located in this directory.

 After making the changes above, save the job file as 'mitos_loop.job' and submit it on hydra (qsub mitos_loop.job).